 The Aggregate of Distinguishing

-We’re looking around the room here at all these colored shapes, and how is it that I’m able to put some of those colored shapes together into the object of a face of a human being?
-And I’m not connecting those colored shapes with the colored shapes of the wall next to it and trying to make that into some sort of object?
-It’s very interesting, because there are no solid lines around these colored shapes, are there, that put a certain group of them into one object and another group of them into another object.
+In looking around the room at all the various colored shapes, how is it that we’re able to put some of those colored shapes together into the object of a face of a human being?
+How do we manage to avoid connecting those colored shapes with the colored shapes of the wall next to it and try to make that combination into some sort of object?
+There are no solid lines around these colored shapes that designate a certain group of them into one object and another group of them into another object.
 It’s really quite fascinating how it works.

-Therefore when this aggregate is translated as the “aggregate of recognition,” that is misleading.
-We’re not recognizing something.
-To recognize something means that we have experienced it before: we compare what we’re experiencing now with our previous experiences, and then we recognize it.
-Re-cognize it.
-Cognize it again.
-We’re not talking about that.
-We’re talking about something far more basic; far more fundamental.
-Babies can do this as well.
+Therefore, a common translation of this ability, the so-called “aggregate of recognition,” is misleading.
+To recognize something means that we have experienced it before.
+We compare what we’re experiencing now with our previous experiences, and then we recognize it.
+“Re-cognize” means to cognize it again.
+We’re not talking about this.
+We’re referring to something far more basic and fundamental; even little babies can do this.
 They can distinguish hot from cold, light from dark.
-We don’t have to have a name for it.
-They certainly don’t have a name for it.
-They’re distinguishing something from other things within a sense field.
+They certainly don’t have a name for it; nonetheless, they’re distinguishing something from other things within a sense field.
 We don’t even have to distinguish it as an object.
 We can just distinguish this color from that color.
-It is the awareness of a characteristic feature of something.
-Now of course we can get into a whole philosophical discussion of where are those characteristic features.
-But we don’t need to go there.
-That’s going much deeper.
+Basically, it is the awareness of a characteristic feature of something.
+There is an entire deeper philosophical discussion concerning the location and manner of existence of those characteristic features; however, we don’t need to delve into this now.

 Different Levels of Distinguishing

-See how we can have incorrect distinguishing?
-Somebody puts together and distinguishes what they think is a characteristic feature of different parts of our behavior that don’t go together at all.
-Someone does that with paranoia and then thinks that: “Ah, there’s something going on here.
+How can we have incorrect distinguishing?
+For instance, somebody puts together and distinguishes what they think is a shared characteristic feature of different aspects of our behavior, but they don’t actually go together at all.
+In the case of paranoia, a person might think, “There’s something going on here.
 The person doesn’t like me.
 The person’s against me.”
-There’s a difference here: If we distinguish something’s wrong, and there is something wrong but we just identify it incorrectly.
-Or we distinguish that there’s something wrong when there isn’t anything wrong at all.
-Those are two different possibilities.
+There are a few variables here: We could distinguish that something’s wrong, and, in fact, there is something wrong, but we identify it incorrectly.
+On the other hand, we could distinguish that there’s something wrong and, in fact, there isn’t anything wrong at all.
+Those are two possibilities of how we distinguish incorrectly.

-So it’s because of that intelligence, human intelligence – His Holiness the Dalai Lama always emphasizes: What is our greatest gift as human beings?
-It’s intelligence.
-We need to use that.
-It is really amusing and very, very interesting, this whole factor of discriminating awareness – to be able to distinguish between not only what’s beneficial and what’s harmful, but what’s correct and incorrect.
-His Holiness the Dalai Lama was asking these brain scientists, neurologists: What’s the difference, purely from a physiological or chemical point of view or electric point of view, of thinking “one plus one is two” and “one plus one is three?”
-And there’s absolutely no difference whatsoever in thinking those two thoughts.
-This is an indication that there’s something more than just a physical process – that’s what we call mind – that is able to have discriminating awareness between what’s correct and what’s incorrect.
-“One plus one is two” is correct.
-“One plus one is three” is incorrect.
-You cannot tell that just on the basis of an encephalogram or a CAT scan.
+His Holiness once asked a group of neuroscientists what the difference is – purely from a physiological, chemical, or electric point of view – between thinking “one plus one is two” and “one plus one is three.”
+The scientists said there’s absolutely no physical difference whatsoever in thinking those two thoughts.
+This is an indication that there’s something more than just a physical process.
+That is what we call “mind” in Buddhism, which is able to have discriminating awareness between what’s correct and what’s incorrect.
+“One plus one is two” is correct, while “one plus one is three” is incorrect.
+However, we cannot know that just on the basis of an encephalogram or a CAT scan.